Coronavirus information and guidance

 You should follow public health advice on when to self-isolate and what to do.

-If your child is at home and cannot attend school, they have access to a full suite or remote education learning opportunities as outlined in our Home learning policy and Remote Education annex which can be found below.
+If your child is at home and cannot attend school, they have access to a full suite or remote education learning opportunities as outlined in our Home learning, Remote education and Acceptable Use policies which can be found below.